ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 **Double-check all entries in this file!** You will have problems getting the system to run if you have typos or other errors for these parameters.

-Finally, once you are satisifed that the data in the file is correct, copy ``project.cfg`` from the ``barebones_setup`` folder into the ``nlp`` folder, which is where ClarityNLP expects to find it:
+Once you are satisifed that the data in the file is correct, copy ``project.cfg`` from the ``barebones_setup`` folder into the ``nlp`` folder, which is where ClarityNLP expects to find it:
 ::